-How long, at the speed limit of the class, it would take a boat to travel the distance gained is then calculated.
-This penalty factors, this number was decided upon as it provides a real incentive for competitors not to break the speed limit.
-Again by our example, 0.05s X 200 gives a final penalty of 5.71s.
-Note, we've rounded off all calculations to
+To discourage breaches the time gained is multiplied by a penalty factor of 400.
+After reviewing several options for penalty factors, this number was decided upon as it provides a real incentive for competitors not to break the speed limit.
+Again by our example, 0.05s X 200 gives a final penalty of 5.71s. \ Note, we've rounded off all calculations to 2 decimal places for brevity, the calculations themselves are derived from 10 decimal places.